Czech lands in the High Middle Ages: Hereditary law

-Pope Innocent III, who approved Premysl's royal title, considered the Church to be the primary Christian institution and believed in the primacy of spiritual power over secular power, a view also enforced by his papal successors.
+Pope Innocent III, who approved Přemysl's royal title, considered the Church to be the primary Christian institution and believed in the primacy of spiritual power over secular power, a view also enforced by his papal successors.
 Unlike in Western Europe, secular power, especially the king, was still dominant in Bohemia.
 The Bohemians did not consider it strange, as gifts from rulers and noblemen contributed to the growing prosperity of the Church.

 The Prague Bishop Andrew therefore began to fight for the independence of the Church.
 However, this movement did not attract sufficient support in Bohemia, and Ottokar I agreed in 1221 and 1222 that the Church exercised ownership rights over land as well as tributaries at its townships.
 In addition, churchmen should fall under the authority of canonical (ecclesiastical) law, and could not be summoned before secular courts.
 In practice, the concordat (the agreement between the Church and the ruler or state) was never fully implemented.

 In the 13th century the Church finished establishing its organisational structure in the Bohemian territory.
 The highest administrative unit was the bishopric, with subordinated Senior Deacon's Offices; the lower grade was formed by deaneries and basic parish units.
 In Latin, the Czech state was called Bohemia, however in Czech and other Slavic languages the territory was called "Čechy".
 The origin of the word "Czech" is unclear.
 The Czechs thus formed a unified tribe slowly developing into a medieval nation.
 However, the inhabitants of Moravia also spoke Czech.